 Students who have completed the requirements for their degree may request, in advance, permission from their administrative dean to attend an extra term as a special student.
 Students granted such permission are billed each term, for one-half annual tuition or billed on a per course basis, whichever is less.
 Students that are granted per course billing status will also be charged for optional add-on fractional credit components.
 No tuition will be charged for required add-on fractional credit components, such as labs.

-Students with advance placement or transfer credits may wish to consult their ad-ministrative dean to determine if they can complete their Colgate degrees in seven terms.
+Students with advanced placement or transfer credits may wish to consult their administrative dean and the registrar’s office to determine if they can complete their Colgate degrees in seven terms.

 Visiting Students and Special Students Visiting Students and Special Students